Dhananjay Mahato: Post-Independence

 After the independence of India he totally devoted himself towards the social service for the region.
 In 1956 Dhananjay Mahato led a large movement against the States Reorganisation Act when Manbhum district was partitioned between Bihar and West Bengal.
-After joining Indian National Congress Party, in 1957 he was elected as MLA from Ichagarh Vidhan Sabha and in 1976 he became member of Bihar Legislative Council (MLC).
+After joining Indian National Congress Party, in 1957 he was elected as MLA from Ichagarh Vidhan Sabha and in 1976 he became member of Bihar Legislative Council.
 In 1977, he called the attention of the revenue and land reforms minister Upendra Verma for an inclusive and sustainable developmental model for the Resettlement and rehabilitation of the displaced people due to the Subernarekha Dam which was being constructed in Chandil which would inundate hundreds of villages and displace lakhs of people.
-Later, from 1984 to 1990 he was the chairman of Adityapur Industrial Area Development Authority (A.I.A.D.A).
+Later, from 1984 to 1990 he was the chairman of Adityapur Industrial Area Development Authority.
 During the tenure of then Chief Minister of Bihar Jagannath Mishra, he built the Gunda Bihar Railway Station.
 He was the Founding Member of Singhbhum College Chandil, Raghunathpur High School and many other educational institutes.